EducationalEra/ed-era-book-english2/2/regular-or-irregular-introduction.md

-#Regular and irregular verbs.
-Part 1
+#Past Simple verb.
+Part I

 ##“We met.
 We kissed”